Code-4-Community/c4c-dev-docs/docs/organization/structure/e-board.md

-This section describes the different roles that exist within C4C and the responsibilities that each role has.
+This section describes the different positions on the e-board.
 Click on a heading to learn more about each one!

-??? info "President"
+??? info "Co-President, Director of Operations"
     The president of Code4Community is responsible for managing the club in both the short term and the long term.
 In the short term they should manage or at least be aware of all major initiatives within the club to ensure everything is running smoothly.
 In the long term they are responsible for making sure all high-level leadership roles are filled by qualified candidates, ensuring that C4C continues to be a welcoming community and that the product development is sustainable and valuable both to the partners and the developers.

     **Responsibilities**